jiajiagao1231/electrooptical-materials/README.md

 </figure>

 This setup will enable the Wano to extract the initial structures from the `structure file` and perform geometry optimization and frequency calculations.
-It will generate a new optimized XYZ file for the next step.
+It will generate a new optimized xyz file for the next step.

 #  DTF-Turbomole_1 WANO